Have one exemption certificate to add? This guide walks you through the steps for adding and managing customer tax exemptions in Kintsugi.

 Visit Kintsugi App and enter your credentials.

-There are two ways to add a tax exemption certificate for a customer via the Customers and Exemptions tabs.
+There are three ways to add a tax exemption certificate for a customer: (a) thru the Customers tab or (b) thru the Exemptions tab's (b.1) single import or (b.2) bulk import, or (c) thru the Transactions tab.
 We will show you both approaches here.

 Navigate to the Customers tab.